-- We can adapt this Radar Systems Training course to your group’s background and work requirements at little to no added cost.
+- We can adapt this Radar Systems fundamentals course to your group’s background and work requirements at little to no added cost.

 - If you are familiar with some aspects of this Radar Systems Training course, we can omit or shorten their discussion.

-The target audience for this Radar Systems Training course:
+The target audience for this Radar Systems Fundamentals course:

 - Radar Measurements.
 Target ranging, target bearing, target size estimation, radar range resolution, range rate, Doppler velocity, and radar line-of-sight horizon.